 The concept of ESI has been approached differently by different thought leaders.
 These include the ability model, the trait models and the mixed model[xiii].
 Mayer et al (1999)[xiv] approached EI as a cognitive ability and developed a performance ability MSCEIT test.
 They describe it as an ability to separate and regulate emotions.
 It consists of four interrelated abilities, the ability to perceive, assimilate, understand, and regulate emotions.
 This approach recommends using EI for cognitive abilities and problem solving.
-Petrides et al. (2007) [xv] approaches EI as a personality trait and defines it as a "Constellation of emotional self-perceptions located at the lower levels of personality hierarchies and measured via the trait EI questionnaires".
-This model consists of four components namely wellbeing, sociability, self-control, and emotionality[xvi].
+Petrides et al (2007) [xv] approaches El as a trait defines personality and it as а "Constellation of emotional self-perceptions located at the lower levels of personality hierarchies and measured via the trait EI questionnaires".
+This model consists of four components namely wellbeing, sociability, selfcontrol, and emotionality[xvi].
 The next major category of EI models is emotional and social intelligence commonly known as mixed-models given by Goleman (1995)[xvii] and Bar-On (1997)[xviii].
 Mixed models are assessed by measures that include a combination of items associated with competencies, traits, and skills.
-Goleman (1995)[xix] and Boyatzis (2018)[xx] assume that ESI are apparent in individual's actions and therefore behavioural assessments are appropriate.
-It attempts to measure how individuals handle various emotions which they have sorted into four clusters namely self-awareness, selfmanagement, social awareness, and relationship management.
+Goleman (1995)[xix] and Boyatzis (2018)[xx] assume that ESI is apparent in individual's actions and therefore behavioural assessments are appropriate.
+It attempts to measure how individuals handle various emotions which they have sorted into four self-awareness, clusters namely selfmanagement, social awareness, and relationship management.
 Bar-On model is more oriented towards a mixed model of EI[xxi] and integrates the emotional and social intelligence in the measurement of EI, the theory is based on how individuals internally handle emotions.
 It includes components like interpersonal skills, intrapersonal skills, adaptability, stress management and general mood[xxii].
-Bar-On's model is one of most frequently cited and referenced EI models[xxiii] and hence been used for this study.
-ESI is no longer just nice to have skills but is among the world economic forum's top ten skills to thrive in today's era[xxiv].
+Bar-On's model is one of most frequently cited and referenced ΕI models[xxiii] and hence been used for this study.
+ESI is no longer just nice to have skill but is among the World Economic Forum's top ten skills to thrive in today's era[xxiv].
 Considering the significance of ESI, the study was conducted to understand the competencies that Indian Managers are good at, and which of those ESI areas need to be strengthened.
 Measurement Instrument ESI was measured using 128 items of Personal Emotional Quotient Meter scale (PEQM).
-PEQMTM is a TMI tool designed to assess and develop people's Emotional Intelligence.
-It is an on-line test developed by TMI.
+PEQM[TM] is a TMI tool designed to assess and develop people's Emotional Intelligence.
+It is an online test developed by TMI.
 Designed by Claus Moller & Reuven Bar-On[xxv], the PEQM is the only tool available that accurately gives a statistically representation of the EQ of an individual.

 This tool is administered in conjunction with a comprehensive workbook and full consultation feedback by a specialist consultant.
-The PEQMTM helps the individual in understanding his/her personal EQ Profile.
+The PEQM[TM] helps the individual in understanding his/her personal EQ Profile.
+Intrapersonal Capacity

-Self-awareness - Self-appraisal Knowing one's inner resources, abilities and limitations - Emotional self-awareness -Recognizing and understanding one's emotions - Objectivity Validating one's feelings and thoughts - Self Expression Expressing feelings, beliefs and thoughts in a non destructive way Intrapersonal Capacity
+Self-Awareness - Self-appraisal Knowing one's inner resources, abilities and limitations - Emotional self-awareness -Recognizing and understanding one's emotions - Objectivity Validating one's feelings and thoughts - Self Expression Expressing feelings, beliefs and thoughts in a non destructive way